Maunakea Telescope Set to Begin Removal Next Summer May Find New Home in Chile

 “The Chilean site is actually better than Maunakea and will offer the telescope kind of an opportunity to do new things that it was not able to do on Maunakea,” says Golwala, “We’re already planning a new enclosure.
 And so the challenge is really is to find the funds to complete that project.”

-Public comments on the environmental assessment for CSO’s decommissioning will be accepted until Oct.
-8. Community meetings are also planned, beginning later this month.
+Public comments on the environmental assessment for CSO’s decommissioning will be accepted until Nov.
+4 — extended from the previous deadline of Oct.
+8. Community meetings were also planned.